Battle of the Atlantic: United Kingdom

 During the Second World War nearly one third of the world's merchant shipping was British.
 Over 30,000 men from the British Merchant Navy died between 1939 and 1945.
 More than 2,400 British ships were sunk.
-The ships were crewed by sailors from all over the British Empire, including some 25% from India and China, and 5% from the West Indies, Middle East and Africa.
+The ships were crewed by sailors from all over the British Empire, including 25% from India and China, and 5% from the West Indies, Middle East and Africa.
 The British officers wore uniforms very similar to those of the Royal Navy.
-The ordinary sailors, however, had no uniform and when on leave in Britain they sometimes suffered taunts and abuse from civilians who mistakenly thought the crewmen were shirking their patriotic duty to enlist in the armed forces.
+The ordinary sailors had no uniform and when on leave in Britain they sometimes suffered taunts and abuse from civilians who thought the crewmen were shirking their duty to enlist in the armed forces.
 To counter this, the crewmen were issued with an 'MN' lapel badge to indicate they were serving in the Merchant Navy.

 The British merchant fleet was made up of vessels from the many and varied private shipping lines, examples being the tankers of the British Tanker Company and the freighters of Ellerman and Silver Lines.
 The British government, via the Ministry of War Transport (MoWT), also had new ships built during the course of the war, these being known as Empire ships.